RPD123-byte/intelligent_query_processor/README.md

 ## **Overview**

 The Intelligent Query Processor (IQP) is a cutting-edge solution that leverages an agentic framework through Langraph to convert natural language requests into highly accurate database queries.
-Achieving a remarkable 99% success rate, the IQP goes beyond conventional query systems by implementing a custom search algorithm capable of returning complex, multi-hop relevant results.
+Achieving a high success rate, the IQP goes beyond conventional query systems by implementing a custom search algorithm capable of returning complex, multi-hop relevant results.
 This revolutionary technology empowers users to extract deeply interconnected data with ease, making it an invaluable tool for anyone requiring advanced data retrieval capabilities.

 ## **Key Features**